Tennessee State University offers:

 - Dr. Patricia Crook, Associate Vice President

-- Dr. Lesia Crumpton-Young, Associate Vice President - Research and Sponsored Programs
+- Dr. Lesia Crumpton-Young, Vice President - Research and Sponsored Programs

 - Dr. Alisa Mosley, Associate Vice President